Monitoring Participant Compliance

 - What happens if a defendant is non-compliant or gets re-arrested on new charges?

-- How a system of can be used to address treatment failure and encourage treatment compliance so that program termination is not the only option for non-compliance?
+- How a system can be used to address treatment failure and encourage treatment compliance so that program termination is not the only option for non-compliance?

 Prosecutors can use a of graduated sanctions in order to promote participant accountability, and allow individuals to have multiple opportunities to succeed as part of their diversion compliance.